 In those cases, 2 or more years of monitoring was required before eradication could be declared.

 More recently there were outbreaks of the disease in Western Australia and the Northern Territory in 2018.
-Citrus canker was declared eradicated in Western Australia near the end of 2019 and is subject to eradication in the Northern Territory.
+Citrus canker was declared eradicated in Western Australia near the end of 2019 and from Northern Territory in early 2021.

 Protect your property